moonyydev/canteen-preorder/docs/BACKEND_API.md

 this function raises `BackendNotFoundException` if any of the meals in the order items aren't found,

-this function raises `BackendConstraintException` if the order exceeds the available stock
+this function raises `BackendConstraintException` if the order exceeds the available stock,

+this function raises `BackendNotFoundException` if the ordering user isn't found,

+this function raises `BackendConstraintException` if order quantity is not positive

 ## Staff Only
     def get_orders(self) -> list[Order]